No Pressure Points

 the other side of the bed and not a drop of wine is spilled.
 This is because memory foam mattresses do not transfer motion.
 For couples and light sleepers this is beneficial.
 When your partner gets out of bed during the night you will not be disturbed because their motion will not transfer to you, the sleeper.

 Most people do not realize that memory foam mattresses have excellent durability and longevity.
 So good in fact, that they only need to be replaced HALF as often as inner spring mattresses.
 This is because the foams used to make memory foam are much more durable than the springs, fiber, and foam padding in inner spring mattresses.
-My first memory foam mattress was purchased 8 years ago, and its still going strong with regular use.

 With less places for dust, dust mites, and pet dander to accumulate, memory foam mattresses are more hygienic than inner spring mattresses.
 The fibers of inner spring mattresses attract and accumulate germs and dust, while the absorbent properties of the materials can form mold if liquids are spilled.